 The Ankle Jerk Reflex(S1, S2) also known as the Achilles reflex, is performed by gently bending the knee and holding the foot in dorsiflexion.
-The tendon hammer then drops onto the Achilles tendon.

 The response is plantar flexion of the foot with contraction of the gastrocnemius.